-227 The mean CKE profile pictured in Figure 3 has multiple local maxima, most likely associated 228 with variability of the narrow jets that surround the front.
-As shown by Chapman (2017a), these 229 jets (evidenced in higher gradients of SSHA) do not occur around a front 100% of the time.
-At 230 most, they occur about 30% of the time, and more often less than 15% of the time.
-Figure 4 231 shows the behavior of CKE along this pass for different 3-year periods.
-Note that the number of 232 clearly defined maxima ranges from a low of 4 for the 2014-2016 average to 9 in 1993-1995.
-233 While other studies have estimated positions of these maxima in SSHA gradients on daily 234 intervals (e.g., Chapman, 2017a), one does not obtain a consistent number of maxima each time, 235 making the determination of shifts difficult.
-Moreover, note that although there are two general 236 peaks in CKE in the long-term mean profile, the minimum between them is still higher than 200 $cm^2 s^{-2}$ .
-A minimum is also not well defined in several of the shorter averaging periods (for 237 238 example, 2008-2010).
+Figure 4 shows the behavior of CKE along this pass for different 3-year periods.
+Note that

+243 the number of clearly defined maxima ranges from a low of 4 for the 2014-2016 average to 9 in 244 1993-1995.
+Note that even with a fixed and stationary front, there may be highly variable 245 locations of peaks in CKE around the front, due to the meandering and disappearance/formation 246 of jets (e.g., Chapman, 2017a).
+Thus, tracking the specific jet locations is not an optimal method 247 of tracking frontal shifts.
+While other studies have estimated positions of these maxima in SSHA 248 gradients on daily intervals (e.g., Chapman, 2017a), one does not obtain a consistent number of 249 maxima each time, making the determination of shifts difficult.
+Moreover, note that although 250 there are two general peaks in CKE in the long-term mean profile, the minimum between them is still higher than 200 cm s-2.
+A minimum is also not well defined in several of the shorter 251 252 averaging periods (for example, 2008-2010).